-SPD Server Frequently Asked Questions 292 Does SPD Server support files that are larger than 2 Gigabytes in size?
+SPD Server Frequently Asked Questions 298 Does SPD Server support files that are larger than 2 Gigabytes in size?
 Can I create file systems that are larger than 2 Gigabytes in size?
-How do SPD Server client and server processes communicate?
+298 How do SPD Server client and server processes communicate?
 How do I know which ports must be surfaced through an Internet firewall?
 How does SPD Server interact with multi-homed hosts?
 Can I use standard UNIX backup procedures?
 What do I need to know about SPD Server installation?
-How long will it take?
-294 Is it necessary to run UNIX SPD Server as root?
+How long does it take?
+300 Is it necessary to run UNIX SPD Server as root?
 What is the SPD Server Name Server, and why do I need it?
-Does every SPD Server client need a UNIX ID or Windows Networking ID?
-Can an SPD Server host, SPD Server Name Server and an SPD .
-295 Server client all run on the same machine?
-205 Can I have multiple SPD Server hosts on the same machine?
+Does every SPD Server client need a UNIX ID or Windows Networking ID? .
+Can an SPD Server host, SPD Server Name Server and an SPD Server client all run on the same machine?
+301 Can I have multiple SPD Server hosts on the same machine?
 How do I create LIBNAME domains?
 How do I specify a LIBNAME domain in SAS?
-Is there anything else I have to change to run my existing SAS applications?
+Is there anything else I have to change to run my existing SAS applications?.
 How can I get existing data loaded into an SPD Server table?
 Can SPD Server create indexes in parallel?
 Does SPD Server append indexes in parallel?
 What are ACLs and how do I use them to control access to data tables?
-How do I get a list of the SAS macro variables introduced for SPD Server?
-What about unique indexes?
+303 How do I get a list of the SAS macro variables introduced for SPD Server?
+304 What about unique indexes?
 Can I do something to speed appends?
 What about disk compression for SPD Server tables?
-What about disk compression for SPD Server tables?
-Transient space for PROC SORT / BY processing What should I set WORKPATH= to?
-How do I, as a LIBNAME domain owner, allow others to create .
-302 202 tables in my domain?
-202 How does the system administrator list the access control lists for "user 1"?
-303 How do I change existing PROC SQL code that works with 204 SAS to query SPD Server tables? .
-304 Can I use pass-through async to create multiple indexes on a 207 single existing table?
-Can I use pass-through async to create multiple indexes on existing tables? .
-308 What size increases can I expect for tables that are stored in 200 domains with BACKUP=YES?
-308
+What about estimates for disk space consumption when using SPD Server?
+How can I estimate the transient space needed to perform PROC SORT / BY processing?
+307 What should I set WORKPATH= to?
+308 How do I, as a LIBNAME domain owner, allow others to create tables in my domain?
+308 How does the system administrator list the access control lists for "user 1"?
+309 How do I change existing PROC SQL code that works with SAS to query SPD Server tables?
+310 Can I use pass-through async to create multiple indexes on a single existing table?
+313 Can I use pass-through async to create multiple indexes on existing tables?
+314 What size increases can I expect for tables that are stored in domains with BACKUP=YES?
+314 What files are created in the SPD Server WORKPATH directory?
+314